aayushsinha03/Blinkit-Sales-Analytics/README.md

 Power Query (Power BI) – Performed minor data transformations and shaping before visualization.

 Power BI – Developed interactive dashboards and visualizations to present key business insights and performance metrics.
+## Project Workflow
+### Data Collection
+> Raw data was initially available in Excel format.
+> The Excel data was imported into a SQL Server database for structured processing.